Stone wall

 Stone walls are a kind of masonry construction that has been used for thousands of years.

+History and prehistory

-The first stone walls were constructed by farmers and primitive people by piling loose field stones into a dry stone wall.
+The first stone walls were likely constructed by hunters to trap or ambush wild game.
+Later, farmers made walls by piling loose fieldstones into a dry stone wall.
 Later, mortar and plaster were used, especially in the construction of city walls, castles, and other fortifications before and during the Middle Ages.
 These stone walls are spread throughout the world in different forms.
-One of the best example is the Cyclopean Wall in Rajgir, India.

 Materials

 Stone walls are usually made of local materials varying from limestone and flint to granite and sandstone.
 However, the quality of building stone varies greatly, both in its endurance to weathering, resistance to water penetration and in its ability to be worked into regular shapes before construction.
 Worked stone is usually known as ashlar, and is often used for corners in stone buildings.
 Granite is very resistant to weathering, while some limestones are very weak.
 Other limestones, such as Portland stone, are more weather-resistant.